Artoria2e5/svg-emoticons/README.md

 CONTRIBUTING
 ------------

 Simply fork & PR.
-Don't forget to add your copyright info to the Dublin Core metadata.
+Don't forget to add your copyright info to the Dublin Core metadata if you want to have the info in the files.

 You may want to optimize the SVGs before making a PR since it can help reduce some unnecessary digits and/or style attributes.